SmithBWare89/team-profile-manager/readme.md

 There were no other contributors to this project.

 ## Test
 This project uses the Jest package to allow the user to run tests on the constructor classes.
-In your console you can run a test by inputting "npm test file-name-to-test."
-An example would be to run "npm test manager" to test the manager constructor classes.
-You can also run Jest in watch mode using "npm test:watch" to monitor your files and run tests upon saving the document.
+In your console you can run a test by inputting `"npm test file-name-to-test"` An example would be to run `"npm test manager"` to test the manager constructor classes.
+You can also run Jest in watch mode using `"npm test:watch"` to monitor your files and run tests upon saving the document.

 ## Questions
 All questions can be directed to [my email](SmithWrestling89@gmail.com) or [github](https://www.github.com/SmithBWare89).